Sassafras Bark Of Root

 Human skulls and other human remains are used in crossing and enemy works (Photo courtesy of Ariel Marzan).

-First of all, both Tim and I are not lady-hearted workers.
-The term 'lady-hearted' describes those conjure doctors who choose not to engage in any hurtful enemy work such as crossing, hexing, jinxing, and cursing.
+First of all, neither Tim nor I am a lady-hearted worker.
+The term 'lady-hearted' describes those conjure doctors who choose not to engage in hurtful enemy work such as crossing, hexing, jinxing, and cursing.
 It is important to note here that this is not a derogatory term.
 It is merely a way for them to declare where they draw their lines ethically and morally.

-As I said, we perform aggressive rootwork against our clients' enemies and are willing to hit hard with powerful curses if the divination says so.
+As I said, we perform aggressive rootwork against our clients' enemies and will hit hard with powerful curses if the divination says so.
 Yet we are also competent at removing curses, uncrossing clients, and restoring blessings after being magically or spiritually assaulted.

 Curses, hexes, crossings, and other dark concepts are often and erroneously considered 'evil' because of a lack of understanding.
-While it is easy to mindlessly dismiss as unbecoming behavior of an average practitioner, I think it's worth remembering that certain things deserve such treatment like:
+While it is easy to dismiss as unbecoming behavior of an average practitioner mindlessly, I think it's worth remembering that certain things deserve such treatment:

 - Cursing an unhealthy habit or addiction. - Hexing a debilitating and recurring illness. - Or destroying a bad attitude.

-All of this is, of course, ignoring that some people deserve to be crossed.
+Of course, this ignores the fact that some people deserve to be crossed.
 We have no problem with it because God has no problem with it.

 In the Bible, God has the power to both bless and curse human beings and even other creations.
 These powers were demonstrated throughout the Scriptures.
 Humans who are made in God's likeness can also curse individuals and whole classes of people.